QubesOS/qubes-doc/user/security-in-qubes/firewall.rst

 .. warning::

-   The firewall rules described above only take effect if the :term:`qubes-firewall` service is running in the net qube.
+   The firewall rules described above only take effect if the qubes-firewall service is running in the net qube.
 If the service is stopped or has crashed in the net qube **changes to the firewall rules will not be implemented**.
 If the service is stopped and a new qube is started, the firewall will fail closed: no traffic will pass.
 For qubes that are *already* attached, changes to the firewall configuration will not be processed until the firewall service is restarted.

 .. warning::

-  The Whonix-Gateway (e.g. ``sys-whonix``) does not respect the ``qubes-firewall`` service.
+  The Whonix-Gateway (e.g. ``sys-whonix``) does not respect the qubes-firewall service.
 Firewall rules configured via ``qvm-firewall`` or in the Qubes Manager will have no effect.
 See the `Whonix documentation <https://www.whonix.org/wiki/Qubes>`__ for more details on networking in this configuration.

 Reconnecting qubes after a net qube reboot
 ------------------------------------------